1999

 Beyond Flexibility: A Legal and Historical Analysis of Labour Regulations

-An interdisciplinary seminar in co-operation between Robert Schuman Centre, Department of Law and Department of History
+An interdisciplinary seminar in cooperation between Robert Schuman Centre, Department of Law and Department of History

 Professor Silvana Sciarra & Professor Bo Stråth